-If you are a lover of travel around the world and meet new cultures and traditions, then global decoration style is perfect for you.
+If you are a lover of traveling around the world and meeting new cultures and traditions, then global decoration style is perfect for you.

-Surely you are the one who brings small or large pieces of craftsmanship from each country you visit.
-Or now, thanks to the Internet, you can buy handmade pieces from countries that you would like to visit someday.
-Our house is an example of this since here you can find from Andean textiles from Peru to a one-meter Buddha.
-In addition to sculptures in bronze from India, African masks and Peruvian ceramics, which is my country of birth.
+Indeed you are the one who brings small or large pieces of craftsmanship from each country you visit.
+Or now, thanks to the Internet, you can buy handmade pieces from countries you would like to see someday.
+Our house is an example of this since here you can find Andean textiles from Peru to a one-meter Buddha.
+In addition to sculptures in bronze from India, African masks, and Peruvian ceramics, which is my country of birth.

-If we have to describe the global style, it can be said that it is an eclectic style, but above all very personal.
-Your home is decorated based on the objects that bring back memories of your trips and journeys through different corners of your own country and the world.
-And from those places you dream of traveling.
-Let's see together what stands out most of a house of global style or a well-traveled house.
+If we have to describe the global style, we can say that it is an eclectic style but, above all, very personal.
+Your home is decorated based on the objects that bring back memories of your trips and journeys through different corners of your country and the world.
+And from those places, you dream of traveling.
+Let’s see what stands out most a house of global style or a well-traveled home.

-You choose to travel or to know countries of millenarian cultures and you are interested to know about their history, customs and traditions.
+You choose to travel or to know countries of millenarian cultures and you are interested to learn about their history, customs, and traditions.

-You end up becoming a curator by choosing statues, craftsmanship, art, and textiles.
-And your guests are surprised by your collections.
+You become a curator by choosing statues, craftsmanship, art, and textiles.
+And your guests will be surprised by your collections.

-You have a piece or similar pieces that stand out from the rest by its size, color or design, and it is easy to identify it when entering your home.
+You have a piece or similar pieces that stand out from the rest by size, color, or design, and it is easy to identify them when entering your home.

-The natural materials of the decorative pieces or furniture of these countries can be wood, clay, feathers, seeds, etc.
+The natural materials of these countries’ decorative pieces or furniture can be wood, clay, feathers, seeds, etc.

-Textiles get special interest by their ancestral weaving method and the patterns that in many cases are symbols of each culture.
+Textiles get particular interest in their traditional weaving method and the patterns that, in many cases, are symbols of each culture.

-As for the colors, it depends a lot on your own tastes since that makes you lean between an Indian inspired decoration with its saturated and sophisticated style, in Africa with a more neutral color palette where patterns and natural materials are essential, among other countries or regions.
+As for the colors, it depends a lot on your tastes since that makes you lean between an Indian-inspired decoration with its saturated and sophisticated style, in Africa with a more neutral color palette where patterns and natural materials are essential, among other countries or regions.

-I hope you have been fascinated by this trip around the world through decoration.
+I hope you have been fascinated by this trip worldwide through decoration.
 Do you dare to bring it to your own home?